jasonschreib/CIS233Practical-HW3/README.md

 Explain in words the situation in which validity and agreement do not hold.

 The situation in which validity and agreement do not hold is when the general is dishonest.
 Using the case of 4 parties and a general, assume the 4 parties are honest.
-If the general is dishonest, then it will send a 0 to half of the honest parties, so a 0 will be sent to 1 and 2, and a 1 to the other half of the honest parties, so a 1 will be sent to 3 and 4.
-When the parties compare with eachother by relaying messages, they will not be able to reach consensus as they will have knowledge of 2 0s and 2 1s being sent in the system.
-Therefore
+In this hypothetical scenario, if the general is dishonest, then it will send a 0 to all parties.
+All honest parties will relay this 0 to everyone else.
+However, the dishonest general will relay a 0 to even parties and a 1 to odd parties.
+Even parties will have only received a 0 from other parties, but odd parties will have received a 0 from the general in the first round and in the relaying, a 0 from all other parties, except for the general, which sends a 1.
+At decision, odd parties see both a 0 and 1 and output DEFAULT.
+Even parties only see a 0 and output 0.
+Agreement in this case does not hold.

 ## Part 2: Dolev-Strong `ds.py`
 Now that we've motivated the need for a stronger protocol to satisfy validity and agreement, you will implement the Dolev-Strong protocol.